 *Fender eyelets, rack mounts, pump peg, water bottle mounts, shifter bosses, cable guides, and brake mounts. *Extra braze ons, and hand carved or vintage lugs available.

 *Complete build kits and service available and preferred!
 Bikes come out better if we make sure all the components will fit the frame, and intended use and vice versa.

-**All prices are for raw/bare metal, chrome paint are extra unless otherwise noted.
+*All prices are for raw/bare metal, chrome and paint are extra unless otherwise noted.
 We recommend Color Works Bike Painting, (he's great and best of all he picks up and drops off!), but can send our Norther Art files and Head badge to a Painter or Powder Coater of Choice.
 We recommend and have had good luck with Color Works.

 Extra Custom work: